Software Requirements «Prev Next»

 How do they communicate?

-In order for a database to be an integral part of a Web site, there needs to be a permanent mechanism for communication between the Web server and the database server.
-There must always be a way for the client machine to communicate with the Web server.
-The following FlipBook illustrates the communication process.
+In order for a database to be an integral part of a website, there needs to be a permanent mechanism for communication between the web server and the database server and there must always be a way for the client machine to communicate with the web server which is being served remotely.
+The following series of images illustrates the communication process.

 Database Access Protocols